 If you love to travel…buy it.
 Period.

-That’s probably the main reason why, since I bought it, I feel the unexplainable wish to start a journey, to talk about journey.
+That’s probably the main reason why, since I bought it, I feel the unexplainable wish to start a journey, to talk about journeying.
 This lens makes you wish to visit exotic lands, makes you dream of all the beautiful colors, sunsets, incredible situations that you could live with it.
 And you know what?
 Somehow it’s true.
 It’s true because…what is the sense of buying such an expensive prime lens if you’re not planning to put something amazing in front of it?
-And it’s true because, no matter what, travelling is wonderful, it shows you the beauty of this planet and you’ll end in being completely satisfied about the decision to leave for distant places.
+And it’s true because, no matter what, traveling is wonderful, it shows you the beauty of this planet and you’ll end in being completely satisfied with the decision to leave for distant places.
 And this lens shines so much in the Fuji line up, that it seems to promise you that it won’t disappoint your needs to return at home with outstanding shots in your SD card.

 Fuji 16mm f 1.4 vs Fuji 18mm f 2